- Counter-Currents Publishing - http://www.counter-currents.com -

 One comes from Marxist-Leninist theory.
-Whenever you have within Communism, say Plekhanov teaching Lenin quite a bit of the Marxism that he actually knew and some of its materialist theory.
-When you then had later on a re-interpretation of theory, either for reasons of brutal state power or statecraft or genuine ideological split, it was called a revision.
-You were revising the prior theory, and it is true that certain right wing writers, academics, fringe academics, people who will have been expelled from the academies, and so on have used the term “revisionism” as a counter-propositional term, as an “enemy” term.
+Whenever you have within communism, say Georgi Plekhanov teaching Lenin quite a bit of the Marxism that he actually knew and some of its materialist theory.
+When you then had later on a reinterpretation of theory, either for reasons of brutal state power or statecraft or genuine ideological split, it was called a revision.
+You were revising the prior theory, and it is true that certain Right-wing writers, academics, fringe academics, people who will have been expelled from the academies, and so on have used the term “revisionism” as a counter-propositional term, as an “enemy” term.
 They’ve shot an arrow back at former political and ideological opponents by using this term.

 Before I get on to the most controversial areas of Revisionism let’s just have a few, more minor and less emotionally charged examples.

-Churchill: In the 1940s, ’50s and ’60s, biographies which were not hagiographies in other words biographies which weren’t enormous tributes to the man’s internal and external excellence would not have been permitted.
+Sir Winston Churchill: In the 1940s, ’50s, and ’60s, biographies which were not hagiographies, in other words biographies which weren’t enormous tributes to the man’s internal and external excellence, would not have been permitted.
 He was in some ways a secular sort of sacral figure.
-When these revisionist biographers — Pimlott a little bit on the left, Charmley on the center-right to right as a dissentient Cambridge don, and David Irving’s two volumes known as Churchill’s War — when these books occurred, they occurred in an era when Churchill was already dipping down.
+When these revisionist biographers—Ben Pimlott a little bit on the Left, John Charmley on the Center-Right to Right as a dissentient Cambridge don, and David Irving’s two volumes known as Churchill’s War—when these books occurred, they occurred in an era when Churchill was already dipping down.
 Charmley’s biography has Graham Sutherland’s portrait of Churchill on the front, which of course the Churchill family destroyed because they didn’t like that particular image of him.

 So to revise something is to change the cultural shift, is to change the way in which something has been perceived that otherwise was uncritically received.